-In June 2020, Entergy Arkansas signed an agreement for the purchase of an approximately 100 MW to-beconstructed solar photovoltaic energy facility, Walnut Bend Solar facility, to be sited on approximately 1,000 acres in Lee County, Arkansas.
+In June 2020, Entergy Arkansas signed a build-own-transfer agreement for the purchase of an approximately 100 MW to-be-constructed solar photovoltaic energy facility, Walnut Bend Solar facility, to be sited on approximately 1,000 acres in Lee County, Arkansas.
 Acquisition of the Walnut Bend Solar facility was initially approved by the APSC in July 2021.
-The agreement was amended by the parties in February 2023 and the revised agreement was approved by the APSC in July 2023.
-In February 2024, Entergy Arkansas made an initial payment of \$170 million to acquire the facility.
-The project will achieve commercial operation once testing is completed and the project has achieved substantial completion.
-Entergy Arkansas currently expects the project to achieve commercial operation in the first half of 2024, at which time a substantial completion payment of approximately \$20 million is expected.
+The agreement was amended by the parties in February 2023, and the revised agreement was approved by the APSC in July 2023.
+In February 2024, Entergy Arkansas made an initial payment of approximately \$170 million to acquire the facility.
+Substantial completion was achieved and commercial operation commenced in September 2024, at which time Entergy Arkansas made a substantial completion payment of approximately \$16 million for acquisition of the facility.